Ace Trumpets

-"Ace Trumpets" is a song by American hip-hop duo Clipse, released on May 30, 2025, as the lead single from their fourth studio album Let God Sort Em Out (2025).
+"Ace Trumpets" is a song by American hip-hop duo Clipse, released on May 30, 2025, as the lead single from their fourth studio album, Let God Sort Em Out (2025).
 It was produced by Pharrell Williams.
 On June 26, 2025, Clipse teamed up with ColorsxStudios to release a music video of them performing the song.

 Composition and lyrics

 The production is composed of a mid-tempo boom bap beat with synths and Spanish guitar.
 The song opens with a sampled woman's voice saying "This is culturally inappropriate", after which Pusha T performs the chorus, which includes the lyrics "Ballerinas doin' pirouettes inside of my snow globe, shoppin' sprees in SoHo" and a line about strippers.
 In the first verse, Pusha T details his expensive taste in fashion.
 He compares himself to Luigi and both Harry Houdini and Whodini co-vocalist John Fletcher, a.k.a.
-Ecstasy. in regard to drug dealing, before proceeding to mock fellow rapper and former friend Kanye West; Pusha alludes to the shipping delays of Yeezy products, Ye's recent remarks about Push, and Ye taking offense at the romantic interest discussed in rapper Drake's song "In My Feelings".
+Ecstasy.
+In regard to drug dealing, before proceeding to mock fellow rapper and former friend Kanye West; Pusha alludes to the shipping delays of Yeezy products, West's recent remarks about Push, and Ye taking offense at the romantic interest discussed in rapper Drake's song "In My Feelings".
 In the second verse, No Malice makes references with the double-entendre with Nirvana and the band Nirvana ("Drugs killed my teen spirit"), as well as singer Lady Gaga's portrayal of Italian criminal Patrizia Reggiani in the film House of Gucci in a euphemism for selling cocaine.
 Both Pusha and Malice alter the pronunciation of certain words to make them rhyme.